codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 ### Step 1: Add a Git Source to GitOps Runtime

 After installing the GitOps Runtime successfully, you can add a Git Source to the Runtime and commit your applications to it.
-A Git Source is a Git repository with an opinionated folder structure managed by Codefresh.
+A Git Source is a Git repository managed by Codefresh as an Argo CD Application.
 Read about [Git Sources]({{site.baseurl}}/docs/installation/gitops/git-sources/).

 * Add a [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/#create-a-git-source) to your GitOps Runtime.

-### Step 2: Modify Argo CD Application
+### Step 2: Modify Argo CD Applications

 Modify the Argo CD Application's manifest to remove `finalizers`, if any, and also remove the Application from the `argocd` `namespace` it is assigned to by default.